40 is What Percent of 150? A thorough look to Percentage Calculations

 Q: How can I calculate percentages without a calculator?

 A: While a calculator simplifies the process, you can still calculate percentages manually using the methods described above, especially the proportion method.
 For simpler percentages, like 10%, 25%, or 50%, you can use mental math techniques.
-For example, 10% of a number is simply that number divided by 10.
+Here's one way to look at it: 10% of a number is simply that number divided by 10.

 -